Get instant quote

 The letter H, on the other hand, is a bit more complicated.
 If the center bridge is under 5 mm, it can be printed without support or any sagging.
 Support is required if the bridge exceeds 5 mm.
 In the example shown here, the center bridge is over 5 mm, so it’s printed with support structures.

 The letter T requires support for the top features extending from either side of the model.
-There is nothing for these out arms to be printed on and the material will fall down without supports.
+There is nothing for these arms to be printed on and the material will fall down without supports.

 An illustration of when you need support structures for FDM